by-pinja/docker-stack-deployer/README.md

 ### token (string)

 Required token to authorize requests to this tool.
 For example "foobar" token is required as header in format `Authorization: Token foobar`.

+### slackWebhookUrl (string)

+Slack Incoming Webhook url to send notifications to.
+Notifications are send from both successfull and failed deployments.

 ### stacks (sting => stack)